 Here are some of the indications:

-- Color and Appearance: Your beef should be brown in color and should not have any fuzzy growths.
+- Color and Appearance: Your beef should be brown and have no fuzzy growths.
 A gray or green color is an indication of spoilage.

-- Smell: An ammonia smell, sour smell or rotten egg smell is indicative of spoilage.
+- Smell: An ammonia smell, sour smell, or rotten egg smell indicates spoilage.
 If it has an unidentified smell other than ground beef or the flavors and ingredients you used when you prepared it, toss it.

 - Texture: Cooked ground beef should not be sticky or slimy.
 Toss it if it’s showing these signs.

-- Left Outside: Make sure your cooked ground beef was not left out in the food danger zone, 40°F- 140°F for longer than 2 hours.
+- Left Outside: Ensure your cooked ground beef was not left out in the food danger zone, 40°F- 140°F for longer than 2 hours.
 If it has, it won’t be safe to eat anymore.

 - Time Frame: Cooked ground beef that’s been in the fridge for a lot longer than 4 days is not safe to eat, even without visible signs of spoilage.
 Plan to consume your cooked ground beef within this 4-day period, or plan for longer storage.